 The mage nods, her lips pursed in an awkward, unnerved concern.
 This obviously doesn’t have people running for the hills, but it’s still enough to warrant an investigation.

 Order gives the woman a pat on the shoulder.
 “Well I’ll take a look around,” she says, prompting the mage to bow once again.

 “Thank you, Masteress.
 You’re truly the backbone of Western Civilization.”

 She raises a brow.
 She hasn’t heard that one in a while.

 Shifting her hand off of Monument’s handle, she activates one of her most useful but least-enjoyed enchantments, her wall-sight.
-Chaos isn’t the only one that can look through solid objects, after all that’s part of how her Blind Mask armor works in the first place.
+Chaos isn’t the only one that can look through solid objects, after all that’s how her Blind Mask armor works in the first place.

 Her eyes don’t change color, give no expression of alteration, but at once she can see into the homes of the civilians and into their embarrassing, disgusting private lives.
-Sometimes it’s good for a laugh, but it usually just makes her depressed with how completely deluded and depressed some people are.
-That said she’s more than used to the vices and secrets of the world and has seen more while on patrol using this spell than most people would be ready to believe.
+Sometimes it’s good for a laugh, but it usually just makes her depressed with how completely deluded some people are.
+That said, she’s more than used to the vices and secrets of the world and has seen more while on patrol using this spell than most people would be ready to believe.